 Research fellow in Applied Mathematics at the University of St Andrews

-Moreover, they pose a series of analytical and numerical challenges which make them interesting mathematical objects per se
+otherwise remain unobserved.
+Moreover, they pose a series of analytical and numerical challenges which make them interesting mathematical

 Short curriculum vitae

-I received my PhD in Applied Mathematics in 2013 from the Politecnico di Torino.
+I completed my PhD in Applied Mathematics in 2013 under the supervision of Professor Marcello Delitala

 Upon completion of my PhD, I went on a research visit to Princeton University, where I worked in the group of Professor Iain D. Couzin